techcommdude/GoogleSearch/README.md

 * HTML
 * CSS

-A screencast of the project can be found here: https://youtu.be/ZhVJL6xhVHA
+A screencast of the project can be found here: <a href="https://youtu.be/ZhVJL6xhVHA" target="_blank">https://youtu.be/ZhVJL6xhVHA</a>

 -------------------